advantys/workflowgen-templates/integration/azure/authentication/azure-v1/implicit-grant/README.md

 than configuring it in Azure AD.

 ### Prerequisites
+1. Make sure to have installed the .NET core SDK version 2.2.
+The `dotnet` command line tool should be available in a terminal.
-1. Make sure to have installed an iOS Simulatore and an Android Emulator.
+1. Make sure to have installed at least Node v10.x and NPM v6.x or up.

-    You can download and run an Android emulator by opening the Android Virtual Device (AVD) manager and add a new one using the on screen instructions. is included in Android Studio.

-    For iOS, you need to open Xcode's settings and go to the **Components** tab.
-    Inside, you will find the installed and available simulator versions.

 1. Make sure that the user that you're using is a valid WorkflowGen user.

-Optionally, you can install Visual Studio Code to run and debug JavaScript code using the React Native Tools extension.
+Optionally, you can install Visual Studio Code to run and debug this example.
 There are existing VSCode settings in the repository to make it easier to get started.